-Quality of work is more important than the amount of work: weaker work submitted may have
+Quality of work is more important than the amount of work: weaker work submitted may have a detrimental effect on the total mark awarded.

 The supporting studies must be taken into the examination room in order to inform the final outcome which is produced during the eight-hour examination.